tychosoft/webforcpp/README.md

 This package offers modern web access using header-only libraries for C++17.
 This includes the httplib.h header-only library for http(s) clients and servers, and a linted sajason.h for jason parsing.
-In addition, supplimental header-only libraries that access various specific web api services will also be added.
+In addition, supplemental header-only libraries that access various specific web api services will also be added.
 The core dependencies only required C++11, but our extensions and api headers may require C++17.